What is the National Women’s Hall of Fame?

 How does the Hall of Fame operate?

-As a not-for-profit membership organization, the Hall is led by a volunteer Board of Directors and managed by an Executive Director, along with other Staff who implement Board policy.
+As a not-for-profit membership organization, the Hall is led by a volunteer Board of Directors and managed by a CEO, along with other Staff who implement Board policy.

 Who are the Hall of Fame’s members?